New York Combat Sambo is a division of American Sambo, LLC © 2003-2015 All rights reserved.

 Stephen's first introduction to martial arts was Shotokan at the age of eight (1976).
 Since that time, Stephen has also been awarded a black belt in Tae Kwon Do (1993), spent five years training and competing in San Shou (1994 - 1998), culminating with a finish as a finalist in the 1997 United World Championships.
 In 2014 Stephen was awarded his Judo Shodan by Gregg Humphreys and took home a Gold Medal in the Shuai Jiao US Open (Men’s Division).
 Stephen has also gathered competition experience in Tae Kwon Do, Kung-Fu, amateur mixed martial arts, Freestyle Sambo, and grappling.
 In 1997 Stephen began coaching; serving as corner man and cut man for many amateur fighters.
 In 1999 he began training Combat Sambo training under Alexander Barakov, which he continues to teach today.

-Stephen regularly offers national/international seminars; has coached his team to wins in Sambo, submission wrestling, San Shou, Shuai Jiao and MMA.
-In 2008, Stephen was on the US Coaching Team for the FIAS World Sambo Championships and was awarded his Master of Sport of Russia (Combat Sambo) in February, 2009.
+Stephen regularly offers national/international seminars; has coached his team to wins in Sambo, Combat Sambo, submission wrestling, San Shou, Shuai Jiao and MMA.
+In 2008, Stephen was on the US Coaching Team for the FIAS World Sambo Championships, was awarded his Master of Sport of Russia (Combat Sambo) in February, 2009, and is the Head Coach for the 2015 Combat Wrestling US National Team.
 He has written for Bodyguard Magazine, Ultimate Grappling Magazine, Bloody Elbow, the Journal of Asian Martial Arts and regularly writes for his NYMMANOW Blog.
 He served as a technical advisor for the "Human Weapon" (History Channel), "Dhani Tackles the Globe" (Travel Channel) and is producer of the documentary "New York Mixed Martial Arts" and “Choke Artist.”

 Outside of martial arts, Stephen is a NY State Licensed Massage Therapist, earned a Bachelor of Fine Arts from the School of Visual Arts and a Master's Degree in Creative Arts Therapy from Hofstra University.